 Red light therapy improves skin conditions including acne, eczema, scarring, burns, skin cancer, cold sores and rosacea.
 It stimulates collagen producing cells for plumper, healthier, younger looking skin.

 Once only in the domain of the medical world, a variety of high-quality red light therapy devices are now available for home use.
 Benefits include reduced inflammation, pain relief, and improved circulation for people and pets.
 Some devices are more suitable for skin rejuvenation.
 The product description will detail its uses.

 Ultra-violet light therapy has been proven effective as a treatment for psoriasis.
 Violet is also used to treat acne because it mobilizes forces within your body that kill acne causing bacteria.

-More recently, blue light is becoming popular for seasonal affective disorder and people suffering from the winter blues.
+Blue light therapy beds are used by hospitals for jaundiced babies.
+Babies are also placed in front of a sunny window to help them recover faster.
+Blue light is becoming popular for seasonal affective disorder and people suffering from the winter blues.

 Full spectrum light therapy or daily white or blue light sessions can help with each of these symptoms by improve mood, energy and sleep.
 It makes the long months of short winter days easier to endure.

 Sun light affects your sleep cycle because you need the intense morning light turn down sleep inducing melatonin production and to dial up production of energizing, feel good serotonin.